DmxLarchey/Kruskal-Veldman/README.md

 - [`veldman_higman.v`](theories/universe/veldman_higman.v) describes the case `0 < n < k`;
 - [`veldman_kruskal.v`](theories/universe/veldman_kruskal.v) describes the case `k ≤ n`.

-In both cases we build a new sequence of relations `R'₀⇓X'₀,...,R'ₚ⇓X'ₚ` where possibly `p` might differ from `k`; it can even be larger.
+In both cases we build a new sequence of AF relations `R'₀⇓X'₀,...,R'ₚ⇓X'ₚ` where possibly `p` might differ from `k`; it can even be larger.
-However, this new sequence is built smaller than `R₀⇓X₀,...,Rₖ⇓Xₖ` in the lexicographic order mentionned above.
+However, this new sequence is built smaller than `R₀⇓X₀,...,Rₖ⇓Xₖ` in the lexicographic order mentioned above.
 Hence, the first induction hypothesis gives us `afs X' (vtree_upto_embed p R')` and we transfer the AF property via
 ```coq